openstack-archive/tricircle/novaproxy/README.md

     In case the automatic installation process is not complete, please check the followings:

-    - Make sure your OpenStack version is Icehouse.
+    - Make sure your OpenStack version is Juno.

     - Check the variables in the beginning of the install.sh scripts.
 Your installation directories may be different from the default values we provide.